6 Benefits of Journaling for Caregivers

 The one thing many people recommend is to write continuously and use a “stream of consciousness” approach.
 That means writing down whatever thoughts come into your mind.

 It’s important to let it flow and not edit your thoughts or worry about grammar or spelling.
-You don’t even have to use full sentences – anything goes.
+You don’t even have to use complete sentences – anything goes.

 1. Reduce caregiver stress